-The bank protection protects the upland property and maintains the integrity of the Sacramento River, which will help protect the Public Trust resources for recreational and navigational use by the public.
-The facilities are located directly adjacent to the upland property and occupy a relatively small area of the river.
+The bank protection protects the upland property and maintains the integrity of the slough, which will help protect the Public Trust resources for recreational and navigational use by the public.
+The facilities are located directly adjacent to the upland property and occupy a relatively small area of the slough.

 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
 The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
-Upon termination of the lease, the lessee may be required to remove the boat dock and appurtenant facilities from State land and restore the lease premises to their original condition.
+Upon termination of the lease, the lessee may be required to remove all improvements from State land and restore the lease premises to their original condition.

 The proposed lease requires the lessee to insure the lease premises and indemnify the State for any liability incurred as a result of the lessee's activities thereon.
-The lease also requires the payment of annual rent to compensate the State for the occupation of the public land involved.
+The lease also requires the payment of annual rent to compensate the people of the State for the occupation of the public land involved.